zainudinnoori/portfolio/README.md

 * Customize the content in the HTML and SCSS files to reflect your own information.
 * Host your website using a platform of your choice, such as GitHub Pages, Netlify, or your web server.

-## License

-This portfolio website template is open-source and released under the [MIT License](LICENSE.md).

 ## Contributing

 If you'd like to contribute to this template, please feel free to fork the repository and make improvements.
 Your contributions are greatly appreciated!